Leif Dietrichson: Career

 In 1911, Dietrichson became a commander with the in Bergen Steamship Company (Det Bergenske Dampskibsselskap).
 When the Norwegian Navy Air Force was established in 1915, he became one of the pioneers.
 He started flying in 1916 and traveled to the United Kingdom in the spring of 1918 for further training.
 Later that year he became chief of the plane boat station in Kristiansand, a position he had until he died.

 Dietrichson participated in Roald Amundsen's North Pole expedition in 1925, which reached 87° 43' N.On 21 1925 May two Dornier Wal aircraft boats, N-24 and N-25, took off from Ny-Ålesund on the island of Spitsbergen.
 N 24 was led by Dietrichson, with Lincoln Ellesworth as a navigator and Oskar Omdal as a mechanic.
 N 25 was led by Hjalmar Riiser-Larsen, with Roald Amundsen as a navigator and Karl Feucht as a mechanic.
 After 7 hours of flight, the expedition made an emergency landing due to motor difficulties.
 N-24 landed but was damaged.
 After 25 days the six man crew managed to fly back to Svalbard in the N-25.

 Disappearance

-Dietrichson disappeared together with a five crew on 18 June 1928 during the Roald Amundsen led rescue mission searching for Umberto Nobile and his crew of the missing airship Italia.
+Dietrichson disappeared together with a five-man crew on 18 June 1928 during the Roald Amundsen-led rescue mission searching for Umberto Nobile and his crew of the missing airship Italia.